Reference for Most Common Scales for Jazz Guitar

 The Major Scale IS the prime reference for building all the other scales!

-At first, you should learn the scales that are very closely related to the major scale because they have only one or two note difference.
+At first, you should learn the scales that are very closely related to the major scale (i.e. different by only a few notes).
 Later, you'll be able tackle more challenging formulas (other more complex jazz guitar scales) with a solid foundation.
-If you have any kind of question, please ask it at the bottom of the page.

 The VIDEO - Is This Jazz Education?!?